SSSaaS/sssa-python/README.md

 ## Contributing
 We welcome pull requests, issues, security advice on this library, or other contributions you feel are necessary.
 Feel free to open an issue to discuss any questions you have about this library.

+The reference implementation for this cross-language project was written in Go.
+Please consult the golang library [here](https://github.com/SSSAAS/sssaas-golang).

 For security issues, send a GPG-encrypted email to <alexander.m.scheel@gmail.com> with public key [0xBDC5F518A973035E](https://pgp.mit.edu/pks/lookup?op=vindex&search=0xBDC5F518A973035E).